wacncontent/CustomizeTool/addCommentOutput/articles/virtual-machines/virtual-machines-redis-template.md

 To do that, go to the [Azure Management Portal](https://manage.windowsazure.cn), and do the following:

 - In the left-hand navigation bar, click **Browse**, and then scroll down and click **Resource Groups**.
-- Select the resource group that you just created, to bring up the “Resource Group” blade.
+- Select the resource group that you just created, to bring up the "Resource Group" blade.
-- In the **Monitoring** section, select the “Events” bar graph.
+- In the **Monitoring** section, select the "Events" bar graph.
 This will display the events for your deployment.
 - By clicking individual events, you can drill further down into the details of each operation made on behalf of the template.

 If you need to remove this resource group and all of its resources (the Storage account, virtual machine, and virtual network) after testing, use this command: